-To develop and carry out procedures to provide quality customer service to external customers.
+Develop and carry out procedures to provide quality customer service to external customers.

-- a.
-Objective To provide customer satisfaction on background information, the Board facilities, the Board staff, the Board's website, printed information, and overall performance. - Strategy Develop and implement procedures to provide quality customer service in each of the agency's divisions.
+- Objective To provide customer satisfaction on background information, the Board facilities, the Board staff, the Board's website, printed information, and overall performance. - Strategy Develop and implement procedures to provide quality customer service in each of the agency's divisions.